hbctraining/Intro-to-rnaseq-hpc-O2/lessons/07_assessing_quality.md

 #!/bin/bash
 ```

 Following the shebang line are the Orchestra options.
 For the script to run, we need to include options for **queue (-q) and runtime limit (-W)**.
-To specify our options, we precede the option with `#BSUB`, which tells Orchestra that the line contains options for job submission.
+To specify our options, we precede the option with `#SBATCH`, which tells O2 that the line contains options for job submission to SLURM.

 ```bash
 #SBATCH -p priority 		# partition name